Ir al contenido principal

 What was my setup?

-Anti gravity out of the box and I used Gemini 3 Flash.
-I give it a detailed requirement document for a automated quoting system.
+Antigravity out of the box, and I used Gemini 3 Flash.
+I gave it a detailed requirements document for an automated quoting system.

 What were my expectations?